augustss/MicroHs/README.md

 and then marking it as used.
 The garbage collector first clears the bitmap and then (recursively) marks every used cell in the bitmap.
 There is no explicit scan phase since that is baked into the allocation.
+Allocation is fast assuming the CPU has some kind of FindFirstSet instruction.

 It is possible to use smaller cells by using 32 bit "pointers" instead of 64 bit pointers.
 This has a performance penalty, though.